Preparing general mixed quantum states on quantum computers: Mixed state preparation protocol

+Note that, after performing the steps described above, the final state of the system is given by $|\psi_4\rangle$.
+This state constitutes a purification of the density operator $\rho$, in the sense that tracing out the last $n$ qubits of the circuit yields exactly the desired mixed state:

+In Fig.~\ref{fig:circuito_quantico}, we present a schematic representation of the algorithm using quantum circuit notation.
+Additionally, the Qiskit code that implements the algorithm is provided in List.~\ref{lst:purification_code}, aiming to facilitate practical understanding.
+Also with that aim, in the next section, we detail the implementation of each part of the algorithm when applied to some particular classes of mixed states.

+Finally, it is worth noting that this description is not limited to states defined over $n$ qubits.
+It can actually be generalized to the case in which $n$ qudits of dimension $d'$ are used.
+In other words, the algorithm can be applied to states $\rho$ as described in Eq. \eqref{eq:rho_geral}, but now with $d = d'^n$ instead of $d = 2^n$.

-\section{Algorithm for preparing $n$-qubit pure states with real coefficients}
+\subsection{Algorithm for preparing $n$-qubit pure states with real coefficients}

-In this appendix, we present the algorithm utilized for the preparation of quantum states with real amplitudes, based on the methodology outlined in Ref. \cite{shende}.
+Here we present the algorithm utilized for the preparation of quantum states with real amplitudes, based on the methodology outlined in Ref.~\cite{Shende2006}.
 To elucidate the core concepts of the algorithm, we initially consider a state of a qubit:

 Given that our algorithm operates with real amplitudes for the pure states, we set $\phi=0$, $t = 0$, and $\theta = \arccos(|c_0|)\in[0,\pi]$.
-Regarding the representation of this state on the Bloch sphere \cite{Nielsen}, it becomes evident how to align this state with the $z$ axis through the rotations $R_{z}(\phi) = = $ and $R_{y}(\theta) = $.
+Regarding the representation of this state on the Bloch sphere \cite{Nielsen2000}, it becomes evident how to align this state with the $z$ axis through the rotations $R_{z}(\phi) = $ and $R_{y}(\theta) = $.
 Consequently, we can express:

-This building block shall be applied also for more qubits.
+This building block shall also be applied for more qubits.
 Let us now regard explicitly the two-qubit case, whose state can be written as follows:

 where $U_j = R_{y}(\theta_j)$ with $\theta_j = 2\arctan(|c_{j1}|/|c_{j0}|)$, $\xi=2\arccos(r_0)$, and $r_j^2 = |c_{j0}|^{2} + |c_{j1}|^{2}$.
 Above we used the controlled unitary $C_{U}^{c_s \rightarrow t}$ with $c$ standing for the control qubit, $t$ is the target qubit and $s$ is the activation state.
-For instance $C_{U}^{1_0 \rightarrow 0} = U\otimes|0\rangle\langle 0| + I\otimes|1\rangle\langle 1|.$ Besides, we notice that $R_y (\xi)|0\rangle = \sum_{j=0}^{1}r_j |j\rangle$ is a general one-qubit state with real coefficients, when represented in the computational basis (CB).
+For instance $C_{U}^{1_0 \rightarrow 0} = U\otimes|0\rangle\langle 0| + \mathbb{I}\otimes|1\rangle\langle 1|.$ Besides, we notice that $R_y (\xi)|0\rangle = \sum_{j=0}^{1}r_j |j\rangle$ is a general one-qubit state with real coefficients, when represented in the computational basis (CB).
 This pattern shall repeat for an $n$-qubit state, that is prepared starting from a $n-1$ state with real coefficients in the CB.

 For $3$-qubit states

 with $U_{jk} = R_{y}(\theta_{jk})$, $\theta_{jk} = 2\arctan\big(|c_{jk1}|/|c_{jk0}|\big)$, $r_{jk}^2 = |c_{jk0}|^2 + |c_{jk1}|^2$ and $|\Phi\rangle = \sum_{j,k=0}^{1}r_{jk}|jk\rangle$ is a two-qubit state with real coefficients.